learnlatex/learnlatex.github.io/en/lesson-04.md

 ## Lists

-The other very common place you'll want logical mark-up is writing lists.
+The other very common place you'll want logical markup is writing lists.
 There are two common types of list built-in to LaTeX.

 ```latex